USH Ambassadors for the United Kingdom (UK)

 Email me at: ambassador.uk3@usher-syndrome.org

 Hello everyone, I’m Jeff.
 I have Usher syndrome type 1D.
-I studied BA (Hons) Graphic Design at university and graduated with a First.
+I studied BA (Hons) Graphic Design at university and graduated with first class honours.
 I currently work in accounts and run a graphic design side hustle.

 I’m a naturally optimistic person who enjoys solving problems and approaching life with a strong ‘can do’ attitude.
 Being Deafblind doesn’t mean we’re limited – it just means we find creative ways to adapt.
 Despite the daily challenges, I love getting out, travelling to new places, setting goals, and throwing myself into exciting experiences – including jumping out of a plane!